Bruchus pisorum: Life cycle

 The pea weevil is a univoltine species.
-In South Australia, adult weevils leave their over-wintering sites and arrive in pea crops in early Spring.
+In South Australia, adult weevils leave their overwintering sites and arrive in pea crops in early Spring.
 They may arrive as early as mid-August, but most years they arrive in early September (Baker 1990a).
 Estimates of fecundity range from three eggs to 735 eggs per female.

 The bright yellow-orange eggs are laid singly on the surface pods and eggs usually hatch in three to five weeks, depending on the temperature.
 (Skaife 1918).
 Young larvae chew directly through the pod wall from the underside of the egg.
 Once inside the pod, they search for a soft developing seed.
 The pea weevil has four distinct larval instars (Brindley 1933).
 Larval development ranges from seven to 11 weeks and pupation from two to three weeks.
 Adults either emerge over summer from the seed of unharvested crops and fly to overwintering sites or remain in the harvested seed until the following Spring, or until they are disturbed.